Manisha-sharda-Prasad/java17/src/main/resources/retail-app-sql/DB_Notes-2.md

 1.)Database Concepts:--
 Database:
-A structured collection of data .
-Examples- relational databases like MySQL and PostgresSQL, (H2).
+A structured collection of data , eg- relational-databases like MySQL and PostgresSQL, (H2).

 a) 'DDL' (Data Definition Language):--